tamnva/hydroecolstm/docs/source/usage.rst

 Input data format
 -----------------
-The input data format must be in comma seperated values (.csv) file format.
-There are two types of input data:
+The input data format must be in comma seperated values (.csv) file.
+There are two types of input data, and they must be in two files:

-* dynamic (time series) input data: These data are required (a MUST).
+* Dynamic (time series) input data file: This file is required (a MUST).
 A template of this file (e.g., can be found `here <https://github.com/tamnva/hydroecolstm/blob/master/examples/1_streamflow_simulation/data/time_series.csv>`_.
+This file contains time series data for all catchments.

-* static (catchment attributes) data: These are optional data.
-An example of such input data file is `here <hhttps://github.com/tamnva/hydroecolstm/blob/master/examples/1_streamflow_simulation/data/static_attributes.csv>`_.
+* Static (catchment attributes) input data file: These are optional data.
+An example of such input data file is `here <https://github.com/tamnva/hydroecolstm/blob/master/examples/1_streamflow_simulation/data/static_attributes.csv>`_.
+This file contains the attributes of all catchments.

 .. note::